TheCodeCache/apache-spark-local-setup/README.md

 Spark version: 3.3.0-SNAPSHOT

-This is about how to set up Apache Spark open-source code in your local Eclipse IDE.
+This is about how to set up Apache Spark open-source code in Eclipse IDE on your local windows machine.

 PFB steps: